terrier-org/searchsolutions2022-tutorial/README.md

 # IR From Bag-of-words to BERT and Beyond through Practical Experiments

-This is the official repository of "*IR From Bag-of-words to BERT and Beyond through Practical Experiments*", an Search Solutions 2022 full-day tutorial with [PyTerrier](https://github.com/terrier-org/pyterrier) search toolkit.
+This is the official repository of "*IR From Bag-of-words to BERT and Beyond through Practical Experiments*", a Search Solutions 2022 full-day tutorial with [PyTerrier](https://github.com/terrier-org/pyterrier) search toolkit.

 # About the tutorial